Advisory Committee for Individuals with Disabilities

 Among the accomplishments of the Board are the following:

-The Committee generally meets on the third Monday of each month (excluding holidays) in the Health Department offices on the 2nd floor of City Hall at 6:30 p.m.
+The Committee generally meets on the third Monday of each month (excluding holidays) in the Senior Center building at 6:30 p.m.
 Members of the public are always welcome to attend the meetings and express any concerns they may have or seek information or advice.
 The Committee would be happy to assist members of the public and relate your concerns to the City Council or other agencies.